tenJirka/reGenda/README.md

 opkg install "downloaded package path"
 ```

-All dependencies will be installed manually, but **see Config section to set up your server.**
+All dependencies will be installed manually, but **see Configuration section to set up your server.**

 ## Manually